ramifiedprime/CubicCounts/README.md

 ###c\_code
 *CCFCCF_prp.c*: contains a C implementation of:
-- _CCFCCF_: Belabas' CCFCCF;
+- _CCFCCF_: Belabas' CCFCCF.
-- _CCFCCFPRP_: (CCFCCF Product of Ramified Primes) Belabas but adapted for product of ramified primes;
+- _CCFCCFPRP_: (CCFCCF Product of Ramified Primes) Belabas but adapted for product of ramified primes.
-- _CCFCCFPRP\_distributed_ distributed variant for parallelising computation in CCFCCFPRP.
+- _CCFCCFPRP\_distributed_: distributed variant for parallelising computation in CCFCCFPRP.

-uses math libry, so compile with e.g. gcc -Wall CCFCCF.c -lm
+uses math library, so compile with e.g. `gcc -Wall CCFCCF.c -lm`

 ## Todo
 - [ ] wrap CCRCCR\_prp.c into a library rather than a .c